Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Control Processor Design

-An astute reader will note that execution of a quantum circuit will nominally iterate on three ({\tt vld, vld, vqqi}) or four ({\tt vld, vld, vld, vqqg}) instructions depending on whether one is attempting to exploit SIMD or MIMD parallelism (one must load the vectors of indices of the qubits, the vector of gates, and execute the gates).
+\textit{qV} execution of a quantum circuit will nominally iterate on three ({\tt vld, vld, vqqi}) or four ({\tt vld, vld, vld, vqqg}) instructions depending on whether the instruction stream is attempting to exploit SIMD or MIMD parallelism (one must load the vectors of indices of the qubits, the vector of gates, and execute vector instruction).
+An example is shown in Figure~\ref{fig:isa-des} (d).
+The qubit address space and gate type number depend on the Vector Element Size (VES) that is equal to $2^{VES}-1$ with 0 reserved for a \texttt{NOP} operation.
+The Maximum Vector Length (MVL) indicates the maximum value of VES in a vector register file.
+A single-qubit operation requires 4 instructions and 2 vector registers.
+A two-qubit instruction requires 6 instructions and 4 vector registers.